patatetom/fancypy/README.md

 ## Template

-FancyPy will search for the template «fancypy.html» first in the «root+uri» directory and finally in fancypy home directory. it will be automaticly removed from listing.
+FancyPy will search for the template `fancypy.html` first in the «root+uri» directory and finally fallback in fancypy home directory. the template will be automaticly removed from listing.

+*(here «root» is `/var/www/` and «uri» is `/clam/`)*

 ```html
 # cat /var/www/clam/fancypy.html
 <!DOCTYPE html>